Cabo da Roca

 Cabo da Roca (/pt/) or Cape Roca is a cape which forms the westernmost point of the Sintra Mountain Range, of mainland Portugal, of continental Europe, and of the Eurasian landmass.
-It is situated in the municipality of Sintra, near Azóia, in the south west of the Lisbon District.
+It is located in the municipality of Sintra, near Azóia, to the west of Lisbon.
 Notably, the point includes a lighthouse that started operation in 1772.

 History

 Cabo da Roca was known to the Romans as Promontorium Magnum and during the Age of Sail as the Rock of Lisbon.